 If injury or illness is caused by a breach of WHMIS regulations, the offending business may also have to manage a costly civil lawsuit.

-• Identify hazardous materials: The main objective of WHMIS is to identify and classify hazardous materials used in the workplace.
-The WHMIS course provides food industry professionals with the knowledge required to identify these materials and understand their potential risks.
+Identify hazardous products: WHMIS is designed to identify and classify hazardous products used in the workplace.
+The course teaches food industry professionals how to recognize hazard classes, understand pictograms and interpret labels.

-• Handle chemicals safely: Many chemicals used in the food industry, such as cleaning agents and sanitizers, can become a health hazard if handled incorrectly.
-The WHMIS course offers guidance on the safe handling, storage and disposal of chemicals, minimizing the likelihood of contamination and adverse health effects.
+Understand safe handling principles: Many chemicals used in the food industry, such as cleaning agents and sanitizers, can pose health risks if misused.
+The course explains general safe handling, storage and disposal principles, along with how to read and apply information found in Safety Data Sheets (SDSs).

-• Food Handlers: Those who directly handle food products and ingredients must be aware of the hazards associated with chemicals used in food processing and sanitation.
+Food Handlers: Those who work with food products must understand the hazards associated with cleaning chemicals, sanitizers and other controlled products used in food preparation environments.

 CIFS has made it possible to obtain WHMIS Certification by following four simple steps.
-Additionally, the WHMIS Certification course is online and self-paced, meaning you can learn anywhere and at any time!
+Additionally, the WHMIS Course is online and self-paced, meaning you can learn anywhere and at any time.

-Head online and register for our government-approved WHMIS Certification course here.
+Head online and register for our government-approved WHMIS Course here.

 Lesson 1 - What is WHMIS?